choosing the perfect time, location,

 champagne is always a good idea

-If you’re planning to bring props to your portrait session, we recommend including them only if they’re meaningful to you.
+If you’re planning to bring props to your engagement session, we recommend including them only if they’re meaningful to you.
 Shots of drinking coffee at a local coffee shop would be cute if that’s where you met; however, a trying to fly a kite together when it’s not a part of your relationship may come off as contrived.
 And, champagne is always welcome.

 "What do I do with my hands"?